ciarangriffin93/KicksOnFire/TESTING.md

 ## Manual Testing

+Testing was conducted on a desktop using the Chrome browser.

 | TEST | ACTION | EXPECTATION | RESULT | PASS/FAIL
 | -------- | ---------- | --------------- | -----------|--------|